ajcarney/DSMEditor/README.md

 [MIT](https://opensource.org/licenses/MIT)

 ### Project Status
-This project is in active development with commits every few days
+This project is in semi-active development with commits as needed.
+New features are typically only being added on request.
 ##### What's Next?
+* Bug fixes
 * Propagation analysis with only specified connection names
 * Keyboard bindings